athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 ```

-forecasting.

 Running the example fits the model and summarizes the performance on the test dataset.

 Experimentation found that this model appears less stable than the
 univariate case and may
 be related to the differing scales of the input eight variables.
 We can
 see that in this case, the
 model is skillful, achieving an overall RMSE score of about 376
 kilowatts.

 **Note:** Given the stochastic nature of the algorithm, your specific
 results may vary.
-Consider

-running the example a few times.
+Consider running the example a few times.

 ```